Muck (film): Soundtrack

-The Muck soundtrack features 20 original tracks, and is a mixture of rock, blues, and country.
+The Muck soundtrack features 20 original tracks and is a mixture of rock, blues, and country.
 The original score was composed by Dan Marschak and Miles Senzaki.

 Reception

-The blatant sexuality of Muck polarized audiences and critics, but the film nevertheless received major distribution.
-As one reviewer put it, “against all odds” Anchor Bay Entertainment distributed the film.
-The independent horror film was highly anticipated and widely reviewed, including by reviewers at the Los Angeles Times, The Village Voice, Bloody Disgusting, and The Fright File.

-While critics generally agreed that the overt sexuality of the film was an attempt for Muck to be "a throwback to old-school horror," reviews were mixed, as some critics found Muck’s focus on sex distracting but praised the movie's look and camerawork.
-Others saw the film’s scantily-clad characters as an attraction.
-Ain't It Cool News wrote "About as subtle as a stripper in church, don’t expect your brain to be stimulated, but other areas (specifically your guts and below) are bound to be rumbled when you wade through MUCK."
+Muck was widely panned by critics, who criticized the story, excessive sexual content, lack of scares, and tonal shifts between horror and comedy.
+One of the few positive reviews came from Ambush Bug at Ain't It Cool News, who wrote "About as subtle as a stripper in church, don't expect your brain to be stimulated, but other areas (specifically your guts and below) are bound to be rumbled when you wade through Muck."

-On Rotten Tomatoes, the film has a 0% approval based on 7 reviews.
+On Rotten Tomatoes, the film has a 0% approval, based on 7 reviews.